Wei Qing of the Han Dynasty — From Slave to Great Marshal

 Assassination and Forgiveness

-Those two generals, who were supposed to lead their troops to support Wei Qing, got lost in the desert and did not meet Qing as they planned.
+Those two generals, who were supposed to lead their troops to support Wei Qing, got lost in the desert and did not meet him as they had planned.

-This made Wei Qing had to use much less numbers of the second class soldiers to fight with the Huns’ best cavalry troop, in the final battle in the severe desert.
-This made the King of the Huns successfully fleed.
+This made Wei Qing have to lead much fewer second-class soldiers to fight against Xiongnu’s best cavalry troops in the final battle in the severe desert and made the King of Xiongnu successfully flee.

-So, Wei Qing sent people to inquiry those two generals, and reported this incident to the emperor.
+So, Wei Qing sent people to inquire about those two generals and reported this incident to the emperor.

-But one of the general was old and proud, who didn’t want to go through with all the interrogations, so he committed suicide.
+But one of them, general Li Guang (? — 119 BC), was old and proud.
+He didn’t want to go through with all the interrogations, so he committed suicide.

-Later, this general’s son ambushed and injured Wei Qing, blaming Qing’s biased command made his father lost in the desert.
+Later, this general’s son Li Gan (? — 118 BC), another victorious general, ambushed and injured Wei Qing.
+He thought Wei Qing’s partial command made his father lose in the desert.

-Though Qing did nothing wrong, and got such insulting, he still tried to hide this assassination and never wanted to revenge that general’s son.
+Though Wei Qing did nothing wrong but got beaten, he tried to hide this assassination and forgave Li Gan.

-Later, Huo Qubing heard about this incident that happened to his uncle.
-Then he killed that general’s son, who had subordinated to him as a general in the wars with the Huns for a long time; but the emperor did not blame Huo.
+But later, Huo Qubing heard about this incident that happened to his uncle.
+Then he killed Li Gan, who had subordinated to him as a general in the wars against Xiongnu for a long time.

-Wei Qing was a brilliant hero who protected his country and people, and also a great person.
+Wei Qing was a brilliant hero who protected his country and people and a wise person with a virtuous personality.

-According to historical documents, everyone in the government, both civil and military officers, all highly respected Wei Qing.
+According to historical documents, everyone in the government, civil and military officials, highly respected Wei Qing.

 He was always polite and kind to his colleagues, no matter how powerful he was or how much he had accomplished.
-He frequently shared his rewards with other people, and forgave people who offended or hurt him.
+He frequently shared his rewards with others and forgave those who offended or hurt him.

-Even Huo Qubing was as powerful as Wei Qing, and even more appreciated by the emperor, their uncle-nephew relationship was always very close.
+Even though Huo Qubing was as powerful as Wei Qing and more appreciated by the emperor, their uncle-nephew relationship was always very close.

-Huo also tried his best to consolidate and assist Qing's nephew, the crown prince.
+Huo Qubing also tried to consolidate and assist Wei Qing's nephew, the crown prince.

-Departure of Great Marshal Huo Qubing and Wei Qing
+The Departure of Great Marshals Huo Qubing and Wei Qing

 Huo Qubing departed when he was only 23 years old.
-His life was glorious, short and simple; after having accomplished a series of remarkable military achievements, he departed very sudden.
+His life was glorious, short, and simple; after having accomplished several remarkable military achievements, he passed away suddenly.

 Wei Qing passed away 11 years after Huo's departure.

-The emperor commanded to bury them on each side of his future mausoleum, which was the highest honor for officials of a feudal empire in Chinese culture.
+The emperor commanded to bury them on each side of his imperial mausoleum, the highest honor for officials of a feudal empire in Chinese culture.

-After Wei Qing passed away, the emperor immediately published another announcement to recruit talented people, and nominated his another favorite concubine's brother as the commander of Han's army; but these people ended up with series of military failures and betrayal.
+After Wei Qing passed, Emperor Wudi immediately published another announcement to recruit talented people.
+Soon, his other favorite imperial concubine's brother was nominated as the commander of Han's army.

-His two other sons and grandsons lived in low profile afterwards, until decades later, his nephew crown prince’s grandson Liu Xun ascended to the throne and rewarded Wei Qing's clan.
+His two other sons and grandsons lived in low profile afterward until decades later, Liu Ju's grandson Liu Xun (the Emperor Xuan of Han) ascended to the throne and rewarded Wei Qing's clan.

-From that time on, Wei Qing's descendants, though honored and rewarded for several times, gradually disappeared in historical documents.
+From that time on, Wei Qing's descendants, though honored and rewarded several times, gradually disappeared from the public.